reflexsoar/reflex-docs/docs/index.md

 | **Intel list capacity**             | You hardware    | 10 GB                        | 25 GB - Includes H & A lists  |
 | **Organization custom intel lists** | Not included    | Not included                 | Included with implementation  |

-** On-premise support contracts for ReflexSOAR are available at an additional cost.
-Additional costs are due to overhead of managing ReflexSOAR within a client environment
+** On-premise support contracts for ReflexSOAR are available at an additional cost

 ## Topics